Updated: May 5

 The first time you do this you may not be able to increase loudness whilst breathing to your abdomen, keeping a relaxed and open posture, and staying within a typical pitch range for speaking, but keep playing with the exercise.
 Remember, actors train for some time.

 The first step is just to be become more aware of your challenges and habits.
 Then you can do something about them.
-And if you need some help, we can always jump on a Skype call and I can give you some coaching.
-Click here to find out more about voice projection lessons.
+And if you need some help, we can always jump on a zoom call and I can give you some voice training.